kubernetes-sigs/gateway-api/geps/gep-2627/index.md

 For gateway infrastructure to be valuable we need to be able to connect clients to these gateways.
 A common way to achieve this is to use domain names/hostnames and DNS.
 Gateways define listeners that can have assigned hostnames or wildcards.
 The guidelines for DNS configuration are a critical piece of service networking, but this is currently not expressible as part of Gateway API.
 Instead of leaving this as an exercise for the user to figure out, this proposal attempts to provide options to ease Gateway API operations.

 ## Goals
-* Allow cluster operators or infrastructure providers to declaratively express which DNS service they want to use with a particular Gateway or Gateway Listener and have that DNS service interacted with via a controller to provision and configure the defined listener hostnames as DNS names and records based on the addresses assigned to the gateway instances.
+* Allow cluster operators to declaratively express which DNS service they want to use with a particular Gateway or Gateway Listener.
+* Provide a mechanism to allow the DNS configuration to be delegated to a chosen controller.
 * Provide a standard CRD-based API as an alternative to the need for "loose" APIs such as annotations.
 Support an easily extended, standardized, versioned, and status-reporting API.
-* Increase portability and supportability across gateway providers and third party implementors, for this type of key configuration
+* Increase portability and supportability between Gateway API implementations and third party controllers offering DNS integration.

 ## Non-Goals